Executing Your Plan: The Importance of Lead Measures

 4. Creating a Cadence of Accountability

 The 1st step is to focus on what’s important and avoid being distracted by other “priorities” that inadvertently come your way.
 That’s when sound execution begins.
-Be as focused and diligent on working your plan as you were when you developed it.
+Be as focused and diligent in working on your plan as you were when you developed it.

 Lead measures must be both predictive and influenceable.
 The benefit of acting on lead measures is that these are often activities that are under our control.
 Do we think bringing a specialist physician to visit a potential referring group will have a good chance of impacting referral behavior?
 Of course.
 While not fail-safe, most would agree that this activity is often a predictor of increased referrals.
 This is also something that physician liaisons can certainly influence.
 Setting specific goals around these facilitated introductions, or at the very least measuring and reviewing our success toward this activity, is essential.